 All Original Equipment products are immediately recognisable because they feature the OE supplier logo on the pack.

 For the same reason, recognising OE products from the Brembo Aftermarket range is straightforward.
-Indeed, the OE supplier logo is present on Brembo boxes of brake pads, rotors, remanufactured calipers, brake shoes and drums.
+Indeed, the OE supplier logo is present on Brembo boxes of brake pads, discs, remanufactured calipers, brake shoes and drums.

 1. It’s easy to say cast iron

-Historically, brake rotors have always been made in cast iron, and to this day the majority of cars on the road uses this material, aside from exclusive supercars that use carbon ceramic materials instead.
+Historically, brake discs have always been made in cast iron, and to this day the majority of cars on the road uses this material, aside from exclusive supercars that use carbon ceramic materials instead.
 Many people are unaware however that the term cast iron includes several types of variants which differ in their chemical composition, and hence their performance.

 Brembo uses more than 40 different variants of cast iron, in fact.
 The choice of Original Equipment components in fact exactly mirrors the original equipment material.
 The same correspondence is not guaranteed by standard components.